 Lost Mills Textile Commissions

-509 Arts commissioned two textile pieces by three local artists for the Saltaire Arts Trail, in partnership with Saltaire Inspired, in May 2024.
-These were proudly displayed in the loft space of Salts Mill before relocating to their permanent home at Bradford Industrial Museum.
+509 Arts commissioned two textile artworks by three local artists for the Saltaire Arts Trail, in partnership with Saltaire Inspired, in May 2024.
+These were displayed in Salts Mill before relocation to their new home at Bradford Industrial Museum.

 A Cloth for the Lost Mills was created by Hannah Lamb and Hannah Robson.
-It is a large-scale woven and printed cloth, made in Bradford and inspired by site visits to lost textile mills.
-Drawing on a deep respect for the skill, experience and dexterous hands of textile workers, the cloth combines motifs from mill buildings and archive imagery.
-Included in this piece was photography by Carolyn Mendelsohn, of the cloth draped at former textile mill sites.
+It is a large-scale woven and printed cloth inspired by site visits to lost textile mills.
+The cloth blends motifs from derelict mill buildings with archive images and is displayed with photography by Carolyn Mendelsohn of the cloth at lost mill sites.

-Layering Cultures by Alison Welsh is a multi-layered textile artwork based on the accounts of Bradford millworkers, including the voices of the many migrant workers who came to work in the mills, and poetry from Nabeela Ahmed in both English and Pahari.
-It focuses on the clothing worn in the mills from the 1970’s onwards, referencing photographs of a cross-section of millworkers and bringing together a mix of cultures through their personal memories and life experiences.
-It takes the form of a bolt of cloth incorporating sections of garments, combining text, assemblage, hand stitching and machine stitching to examine and embody the social aspects of Bradford’s industrial legacy.
+Layering Cultures by Alison Welsh is a 7m long textile artwork based on the working clothes of the 1970’s and onwards interwoven with memories of mill workers and poetry by Nabeela Ahmed in both English and Pahari.
+It focuses onwards, referencing photographs of a cross-section of millworkers and bringing together a mix of cultures through their personal memories and life experiences.

 Things to do...